spring-related/microservices-in-action/HELP.md

 3. A Postgres SQL database used to hold the data.

 ## Initial Configuration
-1. Apache Maven (http://maven.apache.org)  All of the code examples in this book have been compiled with Java version 11.
+1. Apache Maven (http://maven.apache.org)  All the code examples in this project have been compiled with Java version 11.
 2. Git Client (http://git-scm.com)
 3. Docker(https://www.docker.com/products/docker-desktop)